Pennsylvania Fair Employment Poster Required

-The Fair Employment is an equal opportunity law poster by the Pennsylvania Department Of Labor & Industry.
+The Fair Employment is a labor law posters poster by the Pennsylvania Department Of Labor & Industry.
 This is a mandatory posting for all employers in Pennsylvania, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees can see it.
 This poster discusses the rights that potential employees have to not be discriminated against, how potential employees can file a complaint if they feel discriminated against and where to get further information on this issue.

 PA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Pennsylvania and Federal poster requirements by clicking here .